JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 # TeamCity S3 Artifact Storage Plugin

-This is an impelementaion of external artifacts storage for TeamCity [build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact) in Amazon S3.
+This is an implementation of external artifacts storage for TeamCity [build artifacts](https://confluence.jetbrains.com/display/TCDL/Build+Artifact) in Amazon S3.

 # State